MovieCast/hapi-endpoint/README.md

             // The path to the endpoints directory (optional)
             path: path.join(__dirname, 'endpoints'), // Defaults to path.join(process.cwd(), 'endpoints')

+            // Specify the valid versions here (required)
+            validVersions: [1],

+            // The current application version (required), used as fallback on non versioned routes
+            version: 1,

             // An option to add a prefix before all your routes (optional)
             prefix: '/api', // Defaults to ''

-            // The current application version (optional)
-            version: '1.0.0', // Defaults to the version specified in package.json }
+        }
     });